ristau/GitHubSearcher/README.md

 The following **required** functionality is complete:

-- [ ] Starter Project is set up
+- [X] Starter Project is set up
-- [ ] GitHub Repo model is augmented to include repo description
+- [X] GitHub Repo model is augmented to include repo description
-- [ ] Main repo feed is created
+- [X] Main repo feed is created
-- [ ] Table view displays repos
+- [X] Table view displays repos
-- [ ] Implemented auto-resizing of cells and auto layout
+- [X] Implemented auto-resizing of cells and auto layout
-- [ ] Added icons for stars and forks
+- [X] Added icons for stars and forks

-The following **optional** features are implemented:

-- [ ] User sees an error message when there's a networking error.
-- [ ] Movies are displayed using a CollectionView instead of a TableView.
-- [ ] User can search for a movie.
-- [ ] All images fade in as they are loading.
-- [ ] Customize the UI.

 ## Video Walkthrough